National Socialist German Workers' Party?

-Socialist?
 Why Socialist?
 How were the Nazis socialists?
-Didn't German's own their own businesses?
+They hated the communists.
+And didn't German's own their own businesses?
 Yes they did.
 So how then were the Nazis socialists?

 It is important to understand that there is more than one kind of socialism.

 "...practically no one thinks of Nazi Germany as a socialist state.
 It is far more common to believe that it represented a form of capitalism, which is what the Communists and all other Marxists have claimed."
 (From the book Why Nazism was Socialism and Why Socialism is Totalitarian by George Reisman).

 Many of the policies of the Nazi party were certainly socialist in nature.
 Hitler was all for government education, government health care, and heavy regulation of industry.
 (National Socialism is not the same as Democratic Socialism, but it too has it's dangers.
 Only a fool believes that governments won't become corrupt or that the state won't attempt to use such power to advance its own ideology.)